 Why do this problem?

 consolidates understanding of place value in a demanding but intriguing context.
 In order to tackle the problem, learners will have to organise and sort the information given.
+We hope they are curious enough to keep going, even when it gets tricky!

 Show the image of the numbers to the group and ask them to talk to a partner about what they notice.
 Gather some suggestions and explain what the image shows, if this has not already come up in discussion.
 Invite learners to suggest ways of beginning the problem and then set them off in pairs to work together, using this copy of the image and providing squared paper.